Digestive bloating is not a comfortable feeling.

-You don’t need to spend hours at the gym to make a difference: a UK study suggests that aiming for 30 minutes of moderate intensity exercise five days per week may help to get you more regular which will help you keep bloating at bay.
+You don’t need to spend hours at the gym to make a difference: a UK study into the effects of exercise and irritable bowel syndrome suggests that aiming for 30 minutes of moderate intensity exercise five days per week may help to get you more regular which will help you keep bloating at bay.

 4. Sip ginger tea